Thomas Sankara: Agacher Strip War

-Immediately after hostilities began other African leaders attempted to institute a truce.
-On the morning of 30 December Burkina Faso and Mali agreed to an ANAD-brokered ceasefire.
+Immediately after hostilities began, other African leaders attempted to institute a truce.
+On the morning of 30 December, Burkina Faso and Mali agreed to an ANAD-brokered ceasefire.
 By then Mali had occupied most of the Agacher Strip.
-Over 100 Burkinabé and approximately 40 Malian soldiers and civilians were killed during the war.
+More than 100 Burkinabé and approximately 40 Malian soldiers and civilians were killed during the war.
 The Burkinabé towns of Ouahigouya, Djibo, and Nassambou were left badly damaged by the fighting.

-At an ANAD summit in Yamoussoukro on 17 January Traoré and Sankara met and formalized an agreement to end hostilities.
+At an ANAD summit in Yamoussoukro on 17 January 1987, Traoré and Sankara met and formalized an agreement to end hostilities.
 The ICJ later split the Agacher; Mali received the more-densely populated western portion and Burkina Faso the eastern section centred on the Béli River.
 Both countries indicated their satisfaction with the judgement.

 Burkina Faso declared that the war was part of an 'international plot' to bring down Sankara's government.
-It also rejected speculation that it was fought over rumoured mineral wealth in the Agacher.
+It rejected speculation that it was fought over rumoured mineral wealth in the Agacher.
 The country's relatively poor performance in the conflict damaged the domestic credibility of the CNR.
 Some Burkinabé soldiers were angered by Sankara's failure to prosecute the war more aggressively and rally a counteroffensive against Mali.

-It also demonstrated the country's weak international position and forced the CNR to craft a more moderate image of its policies and goals abroad.
-The Burkinabé government made little reference to supporting revolution in other countries in the conflict's aftermath, while its relations with France modestly improved.
+The conflict also demonstrated the country's weak international position and forced the CNR to craft a more moderate image of its policies and goals abroad.
+In the aftermath, the Burkinabé government made little reference to supporting revolution in other countries, and its relations with France modestly improved.
 At a rally held after the war, Sankara conceded that his country's military was not adequately armed and announced the commutation of sentences for numerous political prisoners.

 Relations with other countries

 Thomas Sankara defined his program as anti-imperialist.
 In this respect, France became the main target of revolutionary rhetoric.
-These attacks culminated in François Mitterrand's visit to Burkina Faso in November 1986, during which Thomas Sankara violently criticized French policy for having received Pieter Botha, the Prime Minister of South Africa, and Jonas Savimbi, the leader of UNITA, in France, both 'covered in blood from head to toe'.
-French economic aid was reduced by 80% between 1983 and 1985.
+When President François Mitterrand visited Burkina Faso in November 1986, Sankara criticized the French for having received P. W. Botha, the Prime Minister of South Africa, which still enforced apartheid; and Jonas Savimbi, the leader of UNITA, in France, referring to both men as 'covered in blood from head to toe'.
+In response, France reduced its economic aid to Burkina Faso by 80% between 1983 and 1985.